 Indo-Pacific Peacebuilding in Focus

 This research program will investigate key issues in our region and case studies (such as from Myanmar and Bougainville) for strengthening peacebuilding and conflict prevention in the Indo Pacific.
-Through partnerships with peacebuilding actors in Australia and across Asia and the Pacific, project proposals, consultancies (see below), and invitations to collaborate, the Centre will contribute to understanding, analysing and advancing peacebuilding knowledge and experience grounded in the region.
+Through partnerships with peacebuilding actors in Australia and across Asia and the Pacific, project proposals, consultancies, and invitations to collaborate, the Initiative will contribute to understanding, analysing and advancing peacebuilding knowledge and experience grounded in the region.

 The project seeks to provide opportunities for reflection and strategic re-visioning of peacebuilding efforts and how best to learn from, share and support new opportunities to advance peace, focusing on the Indo-Pacific region.
 The project will include research-related and dialogue-driven opportunities for academics, diplomats, analysts, and practitioners to critically discuss experiences in the wider global pandemic context of challenges and opportunities for addressing violent conflicts and support to peacebuilding initiatives in the region.